Cleta Mitchell: Election Assistance Commission

-In November 2021, Mitchell was appointed to the Board of Advisors of the federal Election Assistance Commission.
-The Board has no rule-making authority but can make recommendations to the Commission.
+From November 2021 until November 2023, Mitchell served on the Board of Advisors of the federal Election Assistance Commission.
+The Board meets biannually and has no rule-making authority but can make recommendations to the Commission.
 She was nominated by Republican-appointed members of the Commission and approved by a majority vote.
 The EAC certifies voting machines and advises local election officials on compliance with federal regulations.

 Election Integrity Network

 The Conservative Partnership Institute, a right-wing think tank formed by Jim DeMint, helped to create the Election Integrity Network project, an effort spearheaded by Cleta Mitchell beginning in 2021.
 Both Mitchell and former White House chief of staff Mark Meadows are senior members of the Conservative Partnership Institute, which received funding from Trump's Save America PAC.

 According to The New York Times, Mitchell is preparing for future elections, and has support from other well-funded right-wing organizations as well, including the Republican National Committee.
 The Election Integrity Network has held seminars and trainings throughout the country, and is "recruiting election conspiracists into an organized cavalry of activists [who will be] monitoring elections ...
 She has tapped into a network of grass-root groups" that promote the "big lie" and believe Trump won the 2020 election.
 Speaking about these organizing efforts, during a June 2022 episode of Stephen Bannon's War Room podcast, Mitchell stated: "2020 — never again.
-That’s our goal."
+That's our goal."

 Some of the ambitions of this newly formed Election Integrity Network may be achieved based on tactics such as poll-monitoring, and filing public records requests, but there are concerns that the group will also focus on researching "local and state officials to determine whether each is a 'friend or foe' of the movement."
 Mitchell's Election Integrity Network trainings have included "aggressive methods" such as surveillance, and encouraging participants to verify voter rolls themselves.
 This may put extra pressure on local officials and be disruptive to the voting process, especially "when conducted by people convinced of falsehoods about fraud."